Paddington (film): Critical response

-On review aggregator Rotten Tomatoes 97% of 162 reviews were positive, with an average rating of 7.90/10.
-The site states that "Paddington brings a beloved children's character into the 21st century without sacrificing his essential charm, delivering a family-friendly adventure as irresistibly cuddly as its star."
-On Metacritic, the film has a score of 77 out of 100, based on 38 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a grade of "A" on an A+ to F scale.

 Upon its UK release, Peter Bradshaw of The Guardian gave the film four out of five stars, saying: "the new CGI-live-action Paddington Bear could easily have been another garish, cheapo Brit-movie.
 Instead, writer-director Paul King ... and co-writer Hamish McColl have created a charming and sweet-natured family film, full of wit and fun, skewed towards young children but cheekily speckled with sly gags pitched at the older audience."
 Geoffrey Macnab of The Independent called it a "film of considerable charm but one undermined by a very bitty and flimsy screenplay.
 Writer-director Paul King has more flair for comic set-pieces than he does for sustained narrative."